The Hard Road

 The Hard Road is a documentary that focuses on a first year pro-cycling team in the United States.
-While each member (of the eight on the team) comes from a different background, they fight for a common goal.
+While all eight members come from different backgrounds, they fight for a common goal.
 The Hard Road allows the viewer to see what it's like in the lives of a professional cyclist, from the hardships to the successes.
-The team members come to know what effort, hardwork and drive really are.
+The team members come to know what effort, hard work and drive really are.

 - Anxiety & Stress: One of the members talks about not being able to sleep and how much he worried and thought about the race.

 - Career Issues: The documentary highlights how difficult it is to be a professional cyclist, which only pays $10,000 and requires people to either also work or be supported by someone else.